brightprogrammer/starter-hugo-academic/content/post/participating-in-r2wars-r2con-2021/index.md

 jmp esp
 ```

 I hope you enjoyed reading this post.
-I thank all the members of the conference who made this possible and interesting and I want to thank **[X3eRo0](https://twitter.com/X3eRo0)** for his help but I can do that personally 🤣.
+I thank all the members of the conference ([Captian Banana](https://twitter.com/CaptnBanana) for his video and amazing [writeup](https://bananamafia.dev/post/r2wars-2019/), [Pancake](https://twitter.com/trufae) for developing this game in the first place, [Abel](https://twitter.com/sanguinawer) for allowing multiple bots and being polite, and other [contributors](https://www.radare.org/con/2021/#contributors) who were in the conference too) who made this possible and interesting and I want to thank **[X3eRo0](https://twitter.com/X3eRo0)** for his help but I can do that personally 🤣.

 So this was it!.
-This year's winner is amphibia.
-I look forward to participate next year and hit em with the strongest bot out there 😎.
+This year's winner is ***amphibia***.
+I look forward to participate next year and hit 'em with the strongest bot out there 😎.

 See you in next post 😄.